MicrosoftDocs/azure-devops-docs/docs/user-guide/what-is-azure-devops.md

 Azure DevOps supports adding extensions and integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions.

-For information on the differences between the cloud versus on-premises platforms, see [Azure DevOps Services vs. Azure DevOps Server](about-azure-devops-services-tfs.md).
+For information on the differences between the cloud versus on-premises platforms, see [Azure DevOps Services and Azure DevOps Server](about-azure-devops-services-tfs.md).

+<a name="name-changes"></a>Microsoft renamed Visual Studio Team Services (VSTS) to Azure DevOps Services.
+For more information about this change, see [Introducing Azure DevOps](https://aka.ms/azurevsts).

+Team Foundation Server became Azure DevOps Server 2019.

 ## Choose Azure DevOps Services

-Choose Azure DevOps Services when you want the following results:
+Choose Azure DevOps Services when you want:

 - Quick set-up
 - Maintenance-free operations